adhirranjan/cbsnet10/guides/git-with-gitea.md

 # Edit 1: in README.md, add a line "Practising git."
 # Edit 2: in Ledger.cs, change the Version constant from "1.0" to "1.1"

-git status                  # two modified files git diff                    # see BOTH changes
+git status                  # two files listed as modified, neither of them staged git diff                    # the actual changed lines, in BOTH files

-git add README.md
-git diff                    # only the Ledger.cs change now — README is staged, so it moved git diff --staged           # ...to here
+git add README.md           # stage only the README edit git diff                    # now shows ONLY Ledger.cs — the README left the unstaged view... git diff --staged           # ...and turns up here instead.
+Two questions, two commands.

-git commit -m "docs: note that this repo is for practice" git status                  # Ledger.cs is still modified.
-It was never staged.
+git commit -m "docs: note that this repo is for practice"   # commits the STAGED file only git status                  # Ledger.cs is still modified — never staged, so it stayed behind

-git commit -am "feat: bump ledger version to 1.1"    # -a stages tracked files, then commits git log --oneline
+git commit -am "feat: bump ledger version to 1.1"   # -a stages every TRACKED file, then commits git log --oneline           # three commits now, one file in each
 ```

 **Verify:** three commits, and each one contains exactly one file.